Skip to content

 Installation

-This page explains how to install SWEEP depending on whether your working environment is based on JAX, plain PyTorch, or PyTorch with the compiled CUDA binding.
+This page explains how to install SWEEP depending on whether your working environment is based on JAX, plain PyTorch, or PyTorch with the compiled C++/CUDA Torch extension binding.

 Get the Source Code